osilander/203.311/Week4/Week4.md

 # how many different histogram bins you want (here, 15)
 # If you want, you can leave the --bins 15 part of the command out.
 # Note that the fastq.gz file name below is not the same as yours!
+# The subcommand is "watch" not "witch", so copy-paste won't be easy
-seqkit watch --bins 15 choose_one_fastq_file_to_plot.fastq.gz
+seqkit witch --bins 15 choose_one_fastq_file_to_plot.fastq.gz
 ```
 Use this `seqkit watch` command for all of your sequencing files.
 You can also try the `--log` option if you want (what does this option do?).
+Remember, the up-arrow and tab-complete are your friends.

 #### QUESTION
 1. How do the sequencing files differ in the *distributions* of read lengths?